 All that, and you also get a 30-day money-back guarantee, meaning it's essentially free to try for a month to make sure it suits you perfectly.

 Tom's Guide readers get three months free of ExpressVPN

-Sign up for a full 12 months on ExpressVPN and you'll end up with 49% off the normal monthly price and three months additional coverage absolutely FREE.
+Sign up for a full 12 months on ExpressVPN and you'll get three months extra FREE.
 And don't forget, if you just want to give it a try with no obligation, there's a 30-day money back guarantee that you can rely upon without any quibbles.

-On top of the 2048-bit double encryption there is a handy SmartPlay feature.
-This encrypts you data in a more streamlined fashion, allowing you to eke out every last drop of performance from your connection.
+On top of excellent encryption there's a handy SmartPlay feature.
+This encrypts your data in a more streamlined fashion, allowing you to eke out every last drop of performance from your connection.
 Especially useful for streaming in HD, Nord's SmartPlay also sidesteps streaming services' VPN blocking tools, meaning you're guaranteed to have access to anything you want to watch.

 NordVPN's mobile apps are fully featured and provide much the same experience as the desktop clients.
 However, one thing we wish it had changed is the map-based interface – on a handheld screen it makes selecting servers a hassle, and we'd like to see a regular list from the start.

 Other than minor issues with the apps, however, NordVPN is an excellent streaming VPN that almost always performs reliably.